MaxeLBerger/casino-idle-slots/PRD.md

 - **Success criteria**: Data persists across sessions and devices, local progress migrates to account on first login, sync status visible to player, no progress lost on logout

 ### Manual Slot Spinning
 - **Functionality**: Players click a spin button to trigger the slot machine, which randomly generates symbols and awards coins based on matching patterns.
 Multiple slot machines with different configurations can be unlocked.
+Special jackpot symbols (💰, 💎, 👑, ⭐, 🔥) have a 3% chance to appear and offer massive multipliers and bonus rewards.
-- **Purpose**: Provides active engagement and immediate gratification through visual and audio feedback
+- **Purpose**: Provides active engagement and immediate gratification through visual and audio feedback, with rare exciting jackpot moments
 - **Trigger**: Click on "SPIN" button (costs coins per spin)
-- **Progression**: Click spin button → Spin sound plays → Symbols animate → Symbols land one by one with stop sounds → Win calculated → Sound effects play based on win size → Coins added with animation → Confetti and win banner for big wins → Stats updated
+- **Progression**: Click spin button → Spin sound plays → Symbols animate (jackpot symbols glow golden) → Symbols land one by one with stop sounds → Win calculated → Jackpot symbols provide 2x multiplier and bonus coins → Sound effects play based on win size (special jackpot sound for ultimate wins) → Coins added with animation → Confetti and win banner (jackpot banner with rainbow gradient for jackpots) → Stats updated
-- **Success criteria**: Symbols display randomly, matching symbols award appropriate multipliers, coin balance updates correctly, sound effects and animations trigger appropriately
+- **Success criteria**: Symbols display randomly with 3% jackpot chance, matching jackpot symbols award massive multipliers (300x+ for 💰), jackpot symbols glow and pulse with special effects, coin balance updates correctly, escalating sound effects and animations trigger appropriately including special jackpot celebration

 ### Idle Coin Generation
 - **Functionality**: Automatically generates coins over time even when the player is away, based on upgrade level